 January 2016- July2016 “Psychiatry Interview Course”, Coordination and teacher of course designed for medical students, first and second year psychiatry residents.

 January 2015- “Fundamentals of Public Speaking Course”, Coordination of course for high school students at German Rieckehoff in Vieques, PR.
 Course is about techniques of talking on the radio and maintaining the attention of an audience by focusing on the content and delivery of information.

-January 2015- Radio Vieques 90.1 FM Mental Health Program, “Salud a Flote,” Radio program segments every Thursday of every month with the objective of educating communities in Puerto Rico on topics related to mental health and substance use disorders. www.saludaflote.com
+January 2015- Radio Vieques 90.1 FM Mental Health Program, “Salud a Flote,” Radio program segments every Friday of the week with the objective of educating communities in Puerto Rico on topics related to mental health and substance use disorders. www.saludaflote.com